mynlp/jigg/README.md

 $ cat input.txt | java -cp jigg-0.6.jar jigg.pipeline.Pipeline -annotators "corenlp[tokenize,ssplit],berkeleyparser" -nThreads 1 > output.xml
 ```

 In default, Jigg tries to use as many threads as the machine can use.
-On my laptop (with 4 cores), when annotating about 1000 sentences, annotation with `-nThreads 1` takes about ...  seconds, which is doubled with parallel annotation.
+On my laptop (with 4 cores), when annotating about 1000 sentences, annotation with `-nThreads 1` takes about 154 seconds, which is reduced to 79 seconds with parallel annotaion.

 ### Programmatic usage